The Myth Of Happiness

 Curious about the shrinking percentage, the Wall Street Journal called those who said they were “very happy” to find out why.
 According to the replies, the very happy value strong relationships, marriage, community involvement and God.
 They’re more likely to be older (60+) and female.
 Their political party had no bearing.

-I chuckled when I discovered that the Journal‘s survey only included 1,019 people, an infinitesimal percentage of the 332 million people living in the United States.
-What is it about us humans that we want to uncover the secret to happiness through polling?
+I chuckled when I discovered that the Journal’s survey only included 1,019 people, an infinitesimal percentage of the 332 million living in the United States.
+What it is about us humans that we want to uncover the secret to happiness through polling?
 And how could any contingent of 1,000 people possibly represent us all?

 Leave a Reply